jasonwei20/eda_nlp/README.md

 ### Word embeddings
 Download [GloVe word embeddings](https://nlp.stanford.edu/projects/glove/) and place in a folder named `word2vec`.

-### The `config.py` file
+### The config file
-Take a look at the hyperparameters before you begin.
+Take a look at the hyperparameters in `config.py` before you begin.
 What increments do you want?
 Are the file names correct?

 ### Augment the data and load the word2vec dictionary
 ```